ebd622/java-samples/modularization/README.md

 * Help build modular JARs
 * Improve security and maintainability

-Think of Java modules as:
+Think of Java modules as:</br>
   ✔ part of the Java language and JVM </br>
-✔ affecting compilation and runtime behavior
+  ✔ affecting compilation and runtime behavior</br>
-✔ enabling jlink, jmod, strongly encapsulated JARs
+  ✔ enabling jlink, jmod, strongly encapsulated JARs</br>